Coach Core Awards: Graduate of the Year Finalists

 The Coach Core apprenticeship is just the first step!
 Whether they stay with their employer, move jobs or change sector entirely, doesn’t matter – the Coach Core programme is about starting to equip people with the skills they’ll need to thrive for the rest of their careers.
 We love hearing about what Coach Core apprentices go on to after their programme – and their success stories comes in all shapes and sizes.
 Every year we invite nominations for our Graduate of the Year in order to celebrate their triumphs.
-Read their stories:
+These are their stories:

 White Rose Rugby

 While acknowledging that support is sometimes needed, Ahsan doesn’t let his physical or learning disabilities hold him back from achieving what he wants to.
 In particular, the education aspect of the apprenticeship was a challenge, especially starting in lockdown and taking in part in Zoom.
 Ahsan was also incredibly anxious about his assessments.
 Nevertheless, thanks to his hard work (and support from his Learning Coach and Mentor) he passed first time with the assessor saying she was hugely impressed with the impact he has on the participants within his sessions and that he was a credit to White Rose Rugby.